seemoo-lab/natural-disaster-mobility/README.md

 For more information on the underlying model, please refer to our paper.
 If you use this model or code in your own work, we are happy to receive a citation.

-Milan Schmittner, Max Maass, Tom Schons, and Matthias Hollick, “**Reverse Engineering Human Mobility in Large-scale Natural Disasters**,” in *ACM International Conference on Modeling, Analysis and Simulation of Wireless and Mobile Systems (MSWiM)*, November 2017, Miami Beach, USA.
+Milan Stute, Max Maass, Tom Schons, and Matthias Hollick, “**Reverse Engineering Human Mobility in Large-scale Natural Disasters**,” to appear in *ACM International Conference on Modeling, Analysis and Simulation of Wireless and Mobile Systems (MSWiM)*, November 2017, Miami Beach, USA.

 ## Reproducibility